uripeled2/llm-client-sdk/README.md

 ## Base Interface
-The package exposes two simple interfaces for communicating with LLMs (In the future, we will expand the interface to support more tasks like embeddings, list models, edits, etc. and we will add a standardized for LLMs param like max_tokens, temperature, etc.):
+The package exposes two simple interfaces for communicating with LLMs (In the future, we will expand the interface to support more tasks like list models, edits, etc.):
 ```python
 from abc import ABC, abstractmethod
 from dataclasses import dataclass, field